 The Cook Islands Maori of French Polynesia

 The Cook Islands Maori of French Polynesia, numbering approximately 1,800 people, are No Longer Unreached.
-They are a Polynesian ethnic group indigenous to Rarotonga, the largest and most populous of the Cook Islands They are an Diaspora people, in the Polynesian people cluster of the Pacific Islander Peoples affinity bloc.
-Their primary religion is Christianity - Protestantism.
+They are described as a Polynesian ethnic group indigenous to Rarotonga, the largest and most populous of the Cook Islands They are an Diaspora people, with Maori as their ethnic/kinship group and are in the Polynesian people cluster of the Pacific Islander Peoples.
+Their primary religion is Protestantism.
 They primarily speak Cook Islands Maori.

 Fast Facts: